ska-telescope/ska-tango-testing/docs/src/guide/integration/advanced_use_cases.rst

 .. code-block:: python

   assert_that(tracer).described_as(
-    "Tree ON/OFF events must be detected for a certain device" ).has_change_event_occurred(
+    "Three ON/OFF events must be detected for a certain device" ).has_change_event_occurred(
       device_name="sys/tg_test/1",
       attribute_name="State",